See the surprising ways your brain (and your hips) play a role in your casual sex encounters.

 In studying human sexual behavior, Justin Garcia and his research team from State University of New York at Binghamton, suggest that perhaps a person's DNA is to blame when it comes to infidelity and sexual promiscuity.
 For their widely cited study, they surveyed 181 young adults on their sexual history and tested them for a gene called DRD4, which affects levels of dopamine in the brain and has previously been associated with ADHD, alcoholism, as well as compulsive, risk-taking behaviors such as, partying and gambling.

 Does that leave you off the hook to cheat?
-The experts reiterate that your genetic makeup isn't the only influence over your sexual behavior.
+The experts emphasize that your genetic makeup isn't the only influence over your sexual behavior.

 In 2008, a British study published in the Journal Evolution And Human Behavior tried to establish how men and women perceive someone's likelihood of having casual sex just by looking at his or her face.
 They found that women who looked more attractively feminine and men who looked more masculine were not perceived as wanting a real, exclusive relationship.

 A study conducted by Dr. Achim Schützwohl and his team from Brunel University in the UK (published in Springer's journal Human Nature) proved that both sexes demonstrate a remarkable difference when it comes to being propositioned for casual sex.
 They examined how a hookup's hypothetical physical attractiveness (slightly unattractive, moderately attractive and exceptionally attractive) would determine a person's willingness to accept one of three hookup requests (go out, come to apartment, go to bed).